Menu

 What are the sources of the data and are they reliable?

-Currently, the data is fetched from the World Bank, Our World In Data, and the International Monetary Fund (IMF).
-The link to the external datasets used is listed below each country scorecard chart under “Learn more about this metric and data source“.
+Currently, the data is fetched from the World Bank, Our World In Data, International Monetary Fund (IMF) OECD, World Happiness Report and Freedom House.
+The link to the source/external datasets used is listed above each country scorecard chart.

 Is the data manipulated?